x157/x157.github.io/UE5/LyraStarterGame/Tutorials/Procedure-Merge-Epic-Source-into-Git.md

 ```

-## Get the laatest `LyraStarterGame` project from Epic Games Launcher
+## Get the latest `LyraStarterGame` project from Epic Games Launcher

 - Start Epic Games Launcher, in the Library Vault:
   - Update the **Lyra Starter Game** sample project if needed